lingxiaoyang/sublime-settings/README.md

-# Sublime Text Settings for Converted Emacs Users
+# Sublime Text Settings for Converted Emacs User

 Steps to follow: